RealmOfAesir/common/CONTRIBUTING.md

 ### Design Decisions

-Most of this project is designed by Michael de Lang, so far any big change please contact him.
+Most of this project is designed by Michael de Lang, so for any big change please contact him.

 ## How can I contribute?